Thai-npd/TiOT-code/README.md

 # Time-Integrated Optimal Transport — Experimental Code

-This repository provides the experimental code and data used in the paper “Time-Integrated Optimal Transport: A Robust Minimax Framework.”
+This repository provides the experimental code and data used in the paper “Time-integrated Optimal Transport: A Robust Minimax Framework.”
 It includes all scripts necessary to reproduce the results and figures presented in the experimental section.

 ### Datasets: